Is existence, in and of itself, a legitimate source of hope? Is any source of hope legitimate?

-It could be worse, I tell myself, as I move on to other priorities: parenting, making a living, regaining my health.
+It could be worse, I tell myself, as I move on to other priorities: parenting, making a living, regaining my health after injuries.
 But I take no hope in gazing in the literal mirror.

 Next I examine my writing.
 This is a more objective activity and a different sort of analysis, one which encompasses a greater range of observations than loosening skin or graying hair.
 The fact that I persist in writing daily, albeit at times mechanically, is an affirmation.
-But is it busy work, or self-indulgence, or an armament against despair?
+But is it busy work or self-indulgence, or in fact, an armament against despair?

-I think about my half-empty nest.
-Is getting up each (school) morning, making a bag lunch for my teen son, then riding alongside him in the car hopeful?
+I consider my half-empty nest.
+Is getting up each (school) morning, making a bag lunch for my teen son, then riding alongside him in the car “hopeful?”
 Or is it responsible action, habit, and unspoken commitment – all of which constitutes a parent’s unwritten job description?

 Then I fall upon words and their place in my life, their beauty and their power.
 My fists unclench, my muscles let go their knots just a little, and I admit that in writing daily, I am alive in a brighter darkness.
 I force letters to stand at attention, to assemble in formation, to march their units one in front of the other, sequentially.
-I cajole and coax each one through a chaotic funnel in my brain where sequential is not the order of the day, and I insist: language must appear, however listlessly it does so.
-And words offer a grudging glimmer of optimism in their manufacture.
+I cajole and coax each one through a chaotic funnel in my brain where sequential is not the order of the day until I insist: language must appear, however listlessly, and ultimately obey.
+And it does, as words offer a grudging glimmer of optimism in their manufacture.